 This course covers more advanced volleyball techniques.
 Emphasis is placed on refining skills and developing more advanced strategies and techniques.
-Upon completion, students should be able to participate in competitive vollevball.
-Pre-Requisite Permission of instructor
+Upon completion, students should be able to participate in competitive

-Practicum in Athletic Training I PFD 296
+PED 296 Practicum in Athletic Training I

 This course will allow students to achieve real world, hands-on experience while assigned to a healthcare professional at local orthopedic clinics and/or athletic facilities.
 Students will observe, report, and assist in the treatment of athletic injuries.